-Figure 10.
-Comparison with Granados et al. We achieve similar results to those of [19] in an order of magnitude less time, without user intervention.
+Figure 9.
+Comparison with Granados et al. We achieve results similar to those of [20] in an order of magnitude less time, without user intervention.
 The occlusion masks are highlighted in green.
+[Original images are from online supplementary material to [20] and appear here with the permission of publisher Wiley.]